apurba2099/My-News-App/README.md

 - **Real-time News Updates**: Fetch and display the latest articles from various categories.
 - **Search Functionality**: Allows users to search for specific news articles.
 - **Responsive Design**: The website adapts to different screen sizes, including mobile and tablet devices.
-- **Dark Mode Support**: Detects system preferences for dark mode and adjusts the theme accordingly.
 - **Pagination**: Supports pagination to view multiple pages of news articles.

 ## FAQ